Grodzka Gate – NN Theatre: Expositions in the Grodzka Gate

-Historical and educational activities of "The Grodzka Gate – NN Theater"
+Historical and educational activities

 "Poemat o Miejscu"

-Jewish district had existed around Lublin Castle since the late 14th century, until it was laid waste by the Nazi in November 1943 after the liquidation of Lublin ghetto.
+Jewish district had existed around Lublin Castle since the late 14th century, until it was laid waste by the Nazi in November 1943 after the liquidation of the Lublin ghetto.
 Nowadays a bus station and lanes occupy its place, whereas the main street of the Jewish district – Szeroka – gave way to an asphalted parking lot.

-Hence, in order to prevent from oblivion the memory of Jewish life that existed there, the Center organizes mystery of memory «Poemat o Miejscu» ("Poem of the Place").
+Hence, in order to prevent from oblivion the memory of Jewish life that existed there, the centre organises mystery of memory «Poemat o Miejscu» ("Poem of the Place").
 The event took place in the night time on March at 2002 and 2004.
-At the site of the whole former Jewish ghetto lights go down, creating a striking contrast with other parts of the city humming with life and pitch black territory around the castle.
+At the site of the whole former Lublin Ghetto lights go down, creating a striking contrast with other parts of the city humming with life and pitch black territory around the castle.
 An unusual route awaits participants of this event.
 Setting off at Grodka Gate they follow to none-existing now Synagogue Maharszala.
 On their way pillars of light are coming from the open sewer manholes and voices are echoing across the streets.
 These are recorded audio materials of the stories told by the inmates of Lublin castle prison and local inhabitants, who witnessed the times of ghetto functioning and liquidation.
 Getting closer to Tysiąclecia Ave., even bus station loud-speakers start to ring with voices, but having reached the synagogue, participants see that their way is blocked with a heavy black curtain.

 In 2004 another symbol of now vanished Jewish district appeared in Lublin.
 An original street lantern on Podwale St. that has remained there since the prewar times (now adapted for electricity) embodies Jewish presence in the area.
 It was lit as a commemoration token during the second mystery of memory "Poem of the Place" and has been on ever since, night and day.